How Biologics Treat Rheumatoid Arthritis

 The goal is to control inflammation to ease joint pain and other symptoms, and to slow down or stop joint damage.

-Doctors often prescribe biologics if DMARDs (disease-modifying antirheumatic drugs) don’t work well enough to control the disease.
-You can take them with other types of RA drugs.
-Usually, people who take a biologic also take a DMARD to ease their symptoms and curb RA.
-But you can take a biologic alone.
+Doctors often prescribe biologics if another group of drugs, called DMARDs (disease-modifying antirheumatic drugs), don’t control RA well enough.
+You can take biologics with other types of RA drugs.
+Usually, people who take one also take a DMARD.
+But you can take a biologic by itself.

 All biologics have been shown to slow or even stop joint damage from getting worse.
 Though it may take some time to find the one that works best for you, most people eventually have some improvement in their RA symptoms.